farcasterxyz/contracts/docs/docs.md

 The fname state transitions when users take certain actions:

 - `register` - mint a new fname from any sender
-- `trusted register` - mint a new fname from the trusted sender
+- `trusted register` - mint a new fname from the trusted caller
 - `disable trusted register` - allow registrations from any sender
 - `transfer` - move a fname to a new custody address
 - `renew` - pay the renewal fee on a renewable fname